Senior adult community

-There's a special fellowship group for anyone 60 and above called Wilshire Adventurers.
-The Adventurers offer at least one activity every month, ranging from game days to guest speakers to day trips to big trips.
+Wilshire Adventurers is a special fellowship group for anyone 60 and above.
+The Adventurers offer at least one activity every month, ranging from game days to guest speakers to day trips to big travel trips.
 Learn more on the Wilshire Adventurers page.

 Sunday School class suggestions: